SGM GOAL / Materials Science and Engineering

 objectives

-The B.U.T. in Materials Science and Engineering aims to train high-performing graduates with analytical and synthesis skills and a genuine industrial vision.
+The Bachelor's degree program in Materials Science and Engineering aims to produce high-performing graduates who possess analytical and synthesis skills, as well as a genuine understanding of the industry

 suggested routes